 Dr. Esteban is a founding board member and vice chairman of the Asian Pacific Islander American Association of Colleges and Universities, a new national organization established to advocate on behalf of minority-serving institutions that have significant numbers of Asian American and Pacific Islander American students.

 Most recently, Dr. Esteban was named as one of the top 50 graduate and postdoctoral alumni at his alma mater, the University of California at Irvine.
 Dr. Esteban has been recognized as a 2015 "Great Immigrant" by the Carnegie Corporation of New York.
 Esteban was recently named one of the 100 most powerful in business in New Jersey for the second year in a row and one of the 50 most powerful in Health Care in NJ by NJBIZ.
-He was knighted to the Equestrian Order of the Holy Sepulchre of Jerusalem.
+He was knighted to the Equestrian Order of the Holy Sepulchre of Jerusalem in 2014.
 He was presented with a certificate of achievement award by the Embassy of the Philippines in 2013 and he received the Servant Leader Award from St. Paul's Outreach in April 2014.

 He is the first lay president of Seton Hall in a generation and a devoted fan of Pirate athletic programs.
 His wife Josephine earned an MBA from the University of California Riverside and a MA in Economics and a bachelor’s degree at the University of the Philippines.
 They have a daughter, Ysabella '12, who graduated from Creighton University School of Medicine in May 2016 and will begin her residency at the University of Chicago this fall.